camit001/Python-In-30-Days/Day_07_Sets/07_Sets.md

 ### Checking Subset and Super Set

-A set can be a subset or super set of other sets:
+A set can be a subset or superset of another set:

 - Subset: _issubset()_
-- Super set: _issuperset_
+- Superset: `issuperset()`

 ```py
 # syntax